 On the night that Frederick Trump abandoned his German home, he was a desperate, under-educated, and under-skilled teen.
 But the years he spent in his new country brought him bounteous reward.
 It certainly helped that America was so eager for German migrants at the time that they were willing to overlook any law-breaking he did to get to the country.

 After his arrival in New York, Frederick made his way to the West Coast and settled in Seattle in 1891.
 He bought a local restaurant called the Poodle Dog, which he renamed Dairy Restaurant.

-Dairy Restaurant was in Seattle’s red light district, and Poodle Dog had most likely served as a venue for prostitutes.
+Dairy Restaurant was in Seattle’s red-light district, and Poodle Dog had most likely served as a venue for prostitutes.
 However, it’s unknown to what extent Trump maintained this policy after he took over the space.

 In the following years, Trump traveled through several frontier mining towns and opened more restaurants, taverns, and hotels, employing the business strategy of “mining the miners” who had journeyed to the Pacific Northwest in search of gold.

-At one point, he even took his business to Canada, operating a restaurant, bar, and brothel in British Columbia.
+At one point, he took his business to Canada, operating a restaurant, bar, and brothel in British Columbia.
 By 1892, he was an American citizen, and at the dawn of the new century, Frederick had amassed a fortune.

 But by 1904, Frederick had returned to Germany.
-His new wife, Elizabeth Christ Trump, was also a German native whom Frederick had met just a couple years prior.
+His new wife, Elizabeth Christ Trump, was also a German native whom Frederick had met just a couple of years prior.
 Despite Frederick’s good fortune in America, his wife missed her native land and longed to return home.
 So Frederick agreed to bring his family back to Germany and start a new chapter there.